Series: Design Patterns and Analysis | Introduction > Developed during Master’s in Web Systems Projects

 Represents a numeric value tied to a unit (e.g., 20 km).

-wraps the value and unit- Supports operations like
+Quantitywraps the value and unit- Supports operations like

-between compatible quantities
++,-,*,/between compatible quantities

 Conversion Ratio

-from one unit to another.
+Allows transforming a Quantity from one unit to another.

-links two units via a multiplier- Used in operations like
+ConversionRatiolinks two units via a multiplier- Used in operations like

 convertTo(Unit)